 2. Customize your public profile URL

-When customizing your LinkedIn profile, aim to just have your full name without anything else.
+When customizing your LinkedIn profile URL, aim to just have your full name without anything else.
 If you have a more common name (sorry, John Smith) then you might have to resort to a slight modification.
-If you can’t add your full name consider adding your middle initial or “your company name” at the end of it.
-If you leave your company, you can always edit it.
+If you can’t add your full name consider adding your middle initial.

 3. Add important websites